Bells at the OSM

 Choosing a foundry

-Serge Desgagnés, who has been a member of the Orchestra since 1997, and who was appointed Principal Percussion, was tasked by the OSM with evaluating the globe’s operating foundries.
-After a rigorous selection process, the final choice was the Royal Eijsbouts Foundry located in the Netherlands.
-Established in 1872, this company developed its expertise casting bells for the Royal Concertgebouw Orchestra before gaining an international clientele among large orchestras.
+Serge Desgagnés, principal percussionist of the OSM since 1997, was appointed as the orchestral carillonneur.
+Tasked by the OSM with evaluating the world’s leading foundries, he led a rigorous selection process that resulted in choosing the Royal Eijsbouts Foundry in the Netherlands.
+Established in 1872, the company initially gained renown casting bells for the Royal Concertgebouw Orchestra before building an international clientele among major orchestras.

 The finesse of bell sounds